lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 mv nRF5_SDK_15.3.0_59ac345 nrf5_sdk
 ```

-Here we call `curl` to download the [nRF5 SDK](https://www.nordicsemi.com/Software-and-tools/Software/nRF5-SDK) by Nordic Semiconduction.
+Here we call `curl` to download the [nRF5 SDK](https://www.nordicsemi.com/Software-and-tools/Software/nRF5-SDK) by Nordic Semiconductor.

 We unpack the SDK into `/home/runner/work/_temp/nrf5_sdk`, which is cached by the previous step.